Kem (singer): Biography

 Kim Lamont Owens was born on July 23, 1967 in Nashville, Tennessee.
 He moved to suburban Detroit at age 5 and was raised in both Pontiac and Southfield, Michigan.

 Kem wrote, produced, and financed his self-released debut album, Kemistry, with his American Express card and by singing top 40 cover tunes in a wedding band and waiting tables.
 He was signed by Motown Records in November 2001, which re-released the album on February 25, 2003.
 It sold more than 500,000 copies nationwide and was certified Gold by the RIAA.
 The album's only official single is "Love Calls".

 His second album, Album II, was released on May 17, 2005, and was certified Platinum by the RIAA.
 It includes the single "I Can't Stop Loving You", a #1 song at urban adult contemporary radio, and the song "You Might Win" featuring Stevie Wonder on harmonica.
 His third album, Intimacy: Album III, was released on August 17, 2010, and was certified Gold by the RIAA.

 In 2013, Kem was featured on "My Favorite Thing", with American recording artist Ronald Isley who Kem wrote and produced for.
 The song is the second single from Isley's album This Song Is For You.

 On August 25, 2014, Kem released his fourth studio album, Promise to Love.
 He performed the Grammy-nominated song "Nobody" from the album on the syndicated daytime talk show Steve Harvey (which series also features a theme song by Kem) during the fourth season.
 On August 28, 2020, he released his fifth studio album, Love Always Wins, which includes the singles "Lie To Me" and "Live Out Your Love" featuring Toni Braxton.

 Personal life

 Owens married his wife Erica in 2019.
-They have six children.
+They have seven children and announced in December 2025 they are expecting their eighth.